56agentsAI/modules/modules-develop/README.md

-# FIFTYSIX CONTRACTS (DEPRICATED)
+# FORTYTWO CONTRACTS (DEPRICATED)

-The development of cosmwasm smartcontracts within Fifysix has been depricated since **March 2024**.
+The development of cosmwasm smartcontracts within fortytwo has been depricated since **March 2024**.
 This codebase is not maintained and is only here for reference.

 An [Abstract](https://abstract.money) api for staking tokens in CosmWasm contracts.